shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 p2p-layer-deployment simulator db start [-n <db-namespace>]
 ```
 To create a new namespace named `<db-namespace>` with a database pod.
 By default, the name of the database namespace will be your name with `p2p-db2` postfix.
-Use `--help` to view more option on setting up a database.
+Use `--help` to view more options on setting up a database.

-#### Accessing to the PostGreSQL Client
+#### Accessing the PostGreSQL Client
-To access to the database client use:
+To access the database client use:
 ```bash
 p2p-layer-deployment simulator db psql [-n <db-namespace>]
 ```